 Warlocks on Film

 When most people think of spellcasters they think of witches first and foremost.
 But TV and film have their fair share of warlocks or male wizards.
 Some of the wizards on this list are evil, others good, and others are really hard to tell whose side they're on.
 No matter what, these gentlemen have a way with a wand and a few can cast a spell on the hearts of many females in their areas as well.

 Caleb Danvers – "The Covenant"

 Caleb is the eldest of the four sons of Ipswitch, a group of boys descended from witches who practiced their craft in Salem, Massachusetts in 1692.
 The boys all attend Spenser Academy and they are growing near to their 18th birthdays—the time when they will gain full use of their powers.
 This power Caleb and the other warlocks possess is dangerous as it actually drains their life force when they use it.

 In the movie, a menacing fifth son of Ipswitch appears and threatens to expose all of them as warlocks and drain Caleb's powers.
 Caleb fights back to protect himself and his family from the evil warlock, Chase Collins.
-Caleb's bold actions, along with the sacrifices made by his father when he gives Caleb his own power, allows him to defeat Chase.
-Caleb is a stand up warlock who cares for others more than for himself.
+Caleb's bold actions, along with the sacrifices made by his father when he gives Caleb his own power, allow him to defeat Chase.
+Caleb is a stand-up warlock who cares for others more than for himself.

 Gandalf – "The Lord of the Rings"